All versions of HelpMaster

 While you're at it, consider upgrading the operating system of the machine that is hosting Microsoft SQL Server.
 Ensure that this machine has AT LEAST 8GB RAM.
 Generally speaking, the more memory SQL Server has access to, the better the performance will be.

 When upgrading your SQL Server version, be sure to also update the Database Compatibility settings on the HelpMaster database to match the version.
 This will enable the HelpMaster database to be processed using the latest database engine.
+If you have moved your database from one SQL Server to another, it's possible that the database compatibility is not optimized for the new server.

 Consider where your database server is